Q1. Who is eligible to join Mwalimu National Sacco Ltd as a member?

 Q8.
 Can I offset my deposits against my Loan?

 A member is only allowed to offset his/her deposits against his/her loans if he/she is ceasing to be a member.
 He/She must then pay off the balance immediately if any.
 Offsets are only done when a member has asked those he/she has guaranteed to seek for guarantor replacements.

 Q9.
 Can I apply for more than one Loan?

-A member is allowed to take any loan products from different categories on offer so long as all lending conditions are met.
+A member is allowed to take any loan products from different categories on offer as long as all lending conditions are met.

 Q10.
 What is prorata?

-Prorata is the monthly minimum share contribution a member would be required to save each month based on the amount of loan given to a member.
+Prorata is the monthly minimum share contribution a member would be required to save each month based on the amount of loan given to him/her.

 Q11.
 What do I need to do when withdrawing from the society?

 The following are the steps to follow: